cpldcpu/BitNetMCU/docs/documentation.md

 The execution time is approximately 650,000 cycles, which corresponds to 13.66ms at a 48MHz main clock.
 This is equivalent to 3.69 million operations per second ("MOPS").
 The model achieves a test accuracy of 99.02%, which is quite impressive for such a small microcontroller and surpasses all other MCU-based MNIST implementations I have encountered.

 I also tested a smaller model with 4512 2-bit parameters.
-Despite its size, it still achieves a 94.22% test accuracy.
+Despite its size, it still achieves 94.22% test accuracy.
 Due to its lower computational requirements, it executes in only 1.88ms.

 # Summary and Conclusions
 This marks the end of my journey to implement an MNIST inference engine with an impressive 99.02% test accuracy on a very limited $0.15 RISC-V microcontroller, which lacks a multiplication instruction and has only 16KB of flash memory and 2KB of RAM.